porres/pd-cyclone/README.md

 -------
 <strong>Building Cyclone</strong>

-Since version 0.1-alpha57, cyclone has relied on the new build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).
+When Fred Jan Kraan forked to his repository and worked on the release of cyclone 0.1-alpha57, the cyclone package has started relying on the new build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).
 With this new build system, all you have to do is type "make" and build cyclone for your platform.

 Cyclone originally used to also compile the objects in libraries (such as "hammer" for control objects and "sickle" for signal objects).
 But at some point in the Pd-Extended era, only single binaries were available.
 The new build system system, up to this moment, only builds each object in a separate file as in the old Pd extended days - with the exception of a sub-library (containing 12 non alphanumeric objects).
 The current maintenance considers to restore the possibility of also compiling cyclone as a library as originally.